 In most cases, some files cannot be defragmented - this is completely normal.
 To overcome troubles with locked files, run Defraggler in Windows Safe Mode.

-Scheduling automatic defragmentation with Defraggler
+Scheduling automatic hard drive defragmentation with Defraggler in Windows

 In the Schedule window, select a Drive.
 Then enable the Schedule defragmentation for chosen volume option.
 "Volume" and "drive" are used interchangeably in this article.